fgx/fgx-map-hacking/fgx-map-ng/fgxmap_pylons/README.txt

 Installation and Setup
 --------------------------------------

-copy the skel_dev.ini to for your local setup
+copy the example.ini.skel to for your local setup

-> cp skel_dev.ini mysetup.ini
+> cp example.ini.skel mysetup.ini

 ammend the mysetup.ini to local enviroment. important are:

 - temp_dir = the local temporary directory for unpacking etc (eg /tmp/fgxmap)
 - sql_aclhemy_url's,
-  There are three URL for the databases for data, secure and mpnet (But all these could point to the same db)
+  There are three URL for the databases for navdata, users and mpnet (But all these could point to the same db)

 setup the database(s) with